quantopian/zipline/README.md

 conda install -c ml4t zipline-reloaded
 ```

-See the [Zipline Install Documentation](https://zipline.ml4trading.io/install.html) for more detailed instructions.
+See the [installation](https://zipline.ml4trading.io/install.html) section of the docs for more detailed instructions.

 ## Quickstart